 At Connecticut Breast Imaging, all patients are offered screening with digital breast tomosynthesis, regardless of age or breast density.
 This helps decrease the rate of unnecessary callbacks and aids in detecting cancers more accurately.

 A recent study found that compared to 2D mammograms, 3D mammograms offer fewer false positives and are more effective in women aged 65 and older.
 The research was published online on April 2 by the Radiology journal.

 We know how stressful it can be to undergo a mammogram.

 After being told that your results are inconclusive and you must return at another time for additional testing, the last thing you want to do is sit around waiting for further testing.
 That’s why we offer all additional testing at your appointment.

-We have 3 convenient locations offering 3D Mammography in CT.
+Please visit one of our convenient locations offering 3D Mammography in CT.